Introduction to China

 - Borders of China: Mongolia, Russia, North Korea, Vietnam, Laos, Myanmar, Bhutan, Nepal, India, Afghanistan, Tajikistan, Kyrgyz Republic, Kazakhstan, South Korea, and Macau.

-- China shares sea borders with South Korea, the Philippines, Japan, Vietnam,
+- China shares sea borders with South Korea, the Philippines, Japan, Vietnam, and Taiwan.

 - China's currency: Renminbi (CNY)